What42Pizza/What42s-Shader-Base/documentation.md

 <br>

-### If you want vanilla Minecraft's shader files directly ported to Optifine, you can use [XorDev's Default-Shaderpack](https://github.com/XorDev/XorDevs-Default-Shaderpack)
+### Note: If you want vanilla Minecraft's shader files directly ported to Optifine, you can use [XorDev's Default-Shaderpack](https://github.com/XorDev/XorDevs-Default-Shaderpack)

 <br>